 Prevention & Control: They usually cause little or no appreciable damage.
 Viburnums can be sprayed with insecticidal soap or horticultural oil to control aphids.
 Soaps and oils must be sprayed onto the aphids to be effective.
 Spray the foliage thoroughly, including the upper and lower leaf surfaces.
 Repeat spray three times at 5- to 7-day intervals.
 Only apply horticultural oils or insecticidal soaps if temperatures are below 85 °F.

-Flower thrips (Frankliniella tritici) and various other thrips species are pests of viburnums.
-Thrips are slender, dark-colored insects, with fringed wings.
-Adults are less than 1/16-inch in length.
-To see these fast-moving pests, you need a magnifying lens.
-Thrips are typically found on leaves and between flower petals.
-Both adults and nymphs (immature insect stage that resemble the adult, but are smaller) feed by scraping surface cells to suck plant sap.
-Thrips feed on expanding leaves, which creates purplish red spots on the undersurfaces and causes foliage to severely curl or roll, then drop prematurely.
+Flower thrips (Frankliniella species)are pests of both viburnum leaves and flowers.
+Thrips are slender, dark-colored insects with fringed wings, and the adults are less than 1/16-inch in length.
+To see these small, fast-moving pests, you need a magnifying lens.
+Thrips are typically found on leaves and between flower petals, where both adults and nymphs (immature insect stage that resembles the adult but smaller) feed by scraping surface cells to suck plant sap.
+Thrips feed on expanding leaves, which creates purplish-red spots on the undersurfaces and causes foliage to severely curl or roll, then drop prematurely.

 Prevention & Control: Several naturally occurring enemies feed on thrips.
-To avoid killing these beneficial insects which reduce thrips populations, insecticides should be avoided as much as possible.
+Contact insecticides should be avoided as much as possible to prevent killing these beneficial insects, which reduce thrips populations.
 Grass and weeds in the area should be kept mowed or removed when possible.

-If it becomes essential to spray an insecticide, the following are available in homeowner size packaging: acephate, bifenthrin, cyfluthrin, lambda cyhalothrin, permethrin, or spinosad.
+If it becomes essential to spray an insecticide, the following are available in homeowner-size packaging: spinosad, acephate, bifenthrin, cyfluthrin, lambda cyhalothrin, or permethrin.
 Spray when thrips are present and again in 7 to 10 days.
+Both spinosad and acephate are foliar systemic insecticides that may give better control.
+To protect pollinators, do not spray once plants are in bloom.
 Insecticidal soaps will help control thrips, but thorough coverage is necessary.
-The soap spray must contact the pest to be effective, and may require three sprays at 5- to 7-day intervals.
-Soil drenches or granular applications of dinotefuran or imidacloprid will give some thrips suppression.
+The soap spray must contact the pest to be effective and may require three sprays at 5- to 7-day intervals.
+Spray an insecticidal soap when temperatures are below 85 °F. Soil drenches or granular applications of dinotefuran or imidacloprid will give some thrips suppression.
 See Table 1 for specific products.

-The southern red mite (Oligonychus illicis) is a dark reddish or brown-colored mite that is a common pest in the eastern US.
-Azaleas, camellias and hollies are the primary hosts for this mite, but it has been found on many other species including viburnums.
-The southern red mite is active in the cool weather of spring and fall, and overwinters as eggs.
+The southern red mite (Oligonychus illicis) is a dark reddish or brown-colored mite that is a common pest in the Eastern US.
+Azaleas, camellias, and hollies are the primary hosts for this mite, but it occasionally infests many other species, including viburnums.
+The southern red mite is active in the cool weather of spring and fall and overwinters as eggs.

 Mites have needle-like piercing-sucking mouthparts.
 Damage to the foliage begins on the lower leaf surface where feeding begins, but as populations increase, the upper leaf surface is fed upon as well.
 Over time the leaf tissue collapses, the foliage turns grayish-brown, and the damaged foliage drops.

-Prevention & Control: Spider mites can be removed with strong sprays of water, if applied on a regular basis.
-Insecticidal soap or horticultural oil are the least toxic alternatives to beneficial insects, people and the environment and can provide control when applied before population numbers get too high.
+Prevention & Control: Spider mites can be removed with strong sprays of water if applied on a regular basis.
+Insecticidal soap or horticultural oil are the least toxic spray alternatives to protect beneficial insects, people, and the environment, and they can provide control when applied before population numbers get too high.
 Both the lower and upper leaf surfaces must be sprayed for good control.
 Two or three applications may be required at 7- to 14-day intervals.
 To determine if additional spray treatments are needed, shake or tap branches over a piece of white paper.
 Then look for reddish-brown specks that move around.
+Follow label directions for the insecticidal soap spray.
+Use a 2% horticultural oil spray (5 tablespoons horticultural oil in a gallon of water).

 Prevention & Control: Light infestations of scale can be scraped off by hand.
 Prune out and dispose of any heavily infested branches.
-A 2% horticultural oil can be sprayed in the early spring before new growth begins to kill overwintering adults and eggs.
-Horticultural oil may be sprayed when temperatures are between 40 and 85 °F.
+A 2% horticultural oil (5 tablespoons of horticultural oil per gallon of water) can be sprayed in the early spring before new growth begins to kill overwintering adults and eggs.
+Horticultural oil may be sprayed when temperatures are between 40 and 85 °F with no rainfall predicted for 24 hours.

 Avoid using more toxic insecticides unless the plant is seriously damaged from the scale infestation.
 These insecticides will often kill the naturally occurring predators of scale.
 If insecticides are going to be used, spray when crawlers are observed, as this is the only stage in the life cycle that is controlled by contact insecticides.
-Insecticides labeled for homeowner use against scale crawlers include acephate, malathion, and cyfluthrin (see Table 1 for specific products).
+Contact insecticides labeled for homeowner use against scale crawlers include acephate, malathion, bifenthrin, cyhalothrin, and cyfluthrin (see Table 1 for specific products).
+Alternatively, a soil application of a product containing dinotefuran may be applied around the plant in spring for scale control on viburnums.

 Root weevil larvae cause damage by chewing and girdling roots, and damage usually begins in spring to early summer and continues through the growing season.
 The larvae are white, legless grubs with a brown head and C-shaped appearance.
 They are found in the soil around the viburnum roots.